hdgarrood/purescript-debugged/README.md

   even allow users to interactively explore large and complex values.
 - Provides the ability to diff expected vs actual structures in tests without having to write custom diffing logic for each new data type.
-- Not as convenient as `String`, so there's less temptation to abuse the class for serialization, unlike `Show`.
+- Instead of returning a `String`, the class returns an opaque type, so there's less temptation to abuse the class for e.g. serialization.
 - No expectation that the user should be able to "uneval" the result to produce the same value again; by giving the class a smaller and more clearly-defined purpose, it should hopefully help us to write uncontroversial instances for